WasabiFan/adafruit-win10-iot/README.md

 package.
 While low-level interfaces are provided, this library exposes higher-level functions differently to align with typical C# design practices.
 This should be considered when translating Arduino code into C# with this library.

+The core logic in this implementation is based on the [official Adafruit library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library).